patcg-individual-drafts/ipa/IPA-End-to-End.md

 GROUP BY breakdown_key;
 ```

+### Gathering Events

+IPA begins with different websites collecting information on important events.
+Sites define what events are interesting to them.
+Any information about that event can be collected along with the encrypted information produced by `get_encrypted_match_key()`.
+At the time that an event is collected, IPA doesn't distinguish between _source events_ and _trigger events_.

+These events will occur on different _websites/apps_, so they then need to be gathered together by a _report collector_ and assembled into a _fanout query_.
+This means that _websites/apps_ -- or entities acting on their behalf, such as an agency, ad network, SSP, or DSP -- will need to coordinate the collection of events.

+The bulk of the information that is collected for each event is chosen by the _website/app_ and is not passed to the _user agent_.
+This information is not protected, so _websites/apps_ can choose what information they share about each event.

 ### Types of Queries

 There are two types of queries which can be issued by a _report collector:_ a _source fanout query_ and _a trigger fanout query_.
 Both types take the same form as shown above in the SQL query, however a _source fanout query_ is composed of _source reports_ from a single _source website/app_, and _trigger reports_ from multiple _trigger websites/apps_.
 As such, the `attribution_constraint_id` is critical to _source fanout queries_, to ensure _trigger events_ are not spuriously attributed to _source events_ from unrelated campaigns.

 Conversely, a _trigger fanout query_ is composed of _trigger reports_ from a single _trigger website/app_, and _source reports_ from multiple _source websites/apps_.
 When a _report collector_, acting on behalf of a specific _source_/_trigger websites/app_, issues a query, the query must either be a _source fanout query_ with _source reports_ from that _website/app_, or a _trigger fanout query_ with _trigger reports_ from that _website/app_.

+When making a _fanout query_, the _report collector_ uses the information it receives about events to decide whether to include an event in the query and what value is attached to the event.
+The _report collector_ also assigns a _breakdown key_ to each _source event_ and a _trigger value_ to each _trigger value_.
+The _report collector_ also assigns a value of its choice for the _attribution constraint ID_ of all events.

+Choosing which events are included and the values that are associated with each gives the _report collector_ the ability to make different queries from the same set of events, subject only to [differential privacy constraints](#differential-privacy-budget-management) on those queries.

 ## Overview of MPC Security Model